FlorianFrank/gmii_sfp_xilinx_zcu102/README.md

 # ZCU102 SFP+ Ethernet Implementation

+This repository contains an implementation of Ethernet on the PL, enabling access to Gigabit SFP interfaces.
+The design can be utilized by the PS to connect to an lwIP stack.
-This repository is based on the [Xilinx ZCU102 Ethernet implementation](https://github.com/Xilinx-Wiki-Projects/ZCU102-Ethernet).
+The design is based on the [Xilinx ZCU102 Ethernet implementation](https://github.com/Xilinx-Wiki-Projects/ZCU102-Ethernet).
 It utilizes the SFP+ connector provided by the ZCU102 Evaluation Board.

 ## Requirements